Leon Sirois

-Leon Duray "Jigger" Sirois (born April 16, 1935) is an American former racing driver from the small town of Shelby in northern Indiana.
+Leon Duray "Jigger" Sirois (April 16, 1935 – September 23, 2026) was an American racing driver from the small town of Shelby in northern Indiana.
 He raced in a variety of racing genres, most notably midget, stock and Indy "Big" cars.
-Sirois is the son of former longtime veteran Indy 500 mechanic Earl "Frenchy" Sirois, who worked on the winning cars of Lee Wallard, Sam Hanks, and Jimmy Bryan during his 40-year career.
-Sirois is named after driver Leon Duray.
+Sirois was the son of longtime veteran Indy 500 mechanic Earl "Frenchy" Sirois, who worked on the winning cars of Lee Wallard, Sam Hanks, and Jimmy Bryan during his 40-year career.
+He was named after driver Leon Duray.
 The nickname "Jigger" is in reference to family friend, two-time Indy-winning riding mechanic Jigger Johnson (1931, 1937), as well as a nickname given to him by his older sister.

 Racing career

 Midget cars

 Sirois won four championships in 1961 including UARA midget title.
 Some of his major victories include a 100-mile race at the Milwaukee Mile and a race at the Daytona Beach in a midget.

 USAC Indy car

 Though he never qualified for the Indianapolis 500, Sirois is most known in racing circles for circumstances surrounding his qualifying attempt in 1969.
 On Pole Day, Sirois drew first in line to qualify, and after a lengthy rain delay, took to the track late in the afternoon to make the first attempt of the day.
 He completed his first three laps at: